igrishaev/deed/readme.md

 It doesn't rely on the built-in Java `Serializable` interface for security reasons.
 Every type is processed manually.

-Deep provides convenient API for reading the frozen data lazily one by one.
+Deed provides convenient API for reading the frozen data lazily one by one.

 ## Motivation